knub/maglevrecord/README.md

 "e" and "f" have been applied to "EBook" but are not used here.

-We imagine rolling back "e" and "f" and applying "c" and "d" automatically, because maglevrecord stores the algorithms of "e" and "f" in the Stone during creation.
+We imagine rolling back "e" and "f" and applying "c" and "d" automatically, because maglevrecord stores the algorithms of "e" and "f" in the Stone.

 ## Further questions, improvements?